How to Trade the Cup and Handle Chart Pattern

 Sometimes the left side of the cup is a different height than the right.
 Use the smaller height, and add it to the breakout point for a conservative target.
 Or use the larger height for an aggressive target.

 A Fibonacci extension indicator may also be used.
 Draw the extension tool from the cup low to the high on the right of the cup, and then connect it down to the handle low.
-The one-level, or 100 percent, represents a conservative price target.
-1.618, or 162 percent is a very aggressive target so that targets can be placed between one and 1.618.
+The one-level, or 100%, represents a conservative price target, and 1.618, or 162%, is a very aggressive target.
+Therefore, targets can be placed between one and 1.618.

-If day trading and the target is not reached by the end of the day, close the position before the market closes for the day.
-A trailing stop loss may also be used to get out of a position that moves close to the target but then starts to drop again.
+If you're day trading and the target is not reached by the end of the day, close the position before the market closes for the day.
+A trailing stop-loss may also be used to get out of a position that moves close to the target but then starts to drop again.

 A V-bottom, where the price drops and then sharply rallies may also form a cup.
 Some traders like these types of cups, while others avoid them.
 Those that like them see the V-bottom as a sharp reversal of the downtrend, which shows buyers stepped in aggressively on the right side of the pattern.
 Opponents of the V-bottom argue that the price didn't stabilize before bottoming, and therefore, the price may drop back to test that level.
-Ultimately though, if the price breaks above the handle, it signals an upside move.
+Ultimately, if the price breaks above the handle, it signals an upside move.

 If the trend is up, and the cup and handle forms in the middle of that trend, the buy signal has the added benefit of the overall trend.
 In this case, look for a strong trend heading into the cup and handle.
 For additional confirmation, look for the bottom of the cup to align with a longer-term support level, such as a rising trendline or moving average.